dejakju/console-apps/README.md

 # console-apps

-## credits
+## credits (linux only)

 **Usage: credits [-f filename] [-t milliseconds]**

-This app loads a textfile and prints it character by character (in a typewriter fashion) to the standard output (ie. console).
+This console application loads a textfile and prints it character by character (in a typewriter fashion) to the standard output (ie. console).
 If a path to a textfile is specified after the '-f' option, then this file will be used; otherwise a default file named 'credits.txt' is implied.
-With the also optional '-t' flag the delay (ie. the interval for the simulated keystrokes) in milliseconds can be specified (default is 150ms).
+With the optional '-t' flag a user-defined delay (ie. the interval for the simulated keystrokes) in milliseconds can be specified (the default is 150ms).

-## stack
+## stack (work_in_progress)

 Some examples for a (simple) stack implementation.
+For educational purpose only.